China anti-graft watchdog visits Roche amid pharma crackdown

 "More and more firms have been visited by the SAIC in the wake of the GSK case," John Huang, Shanghai-based managing partner at law firm MWE China, told Reuters.

-In 2013, Chinese authorities visited large international drug manufacturers that included Novartis AG NOVN.VX, AstraZeneca Plc (AZN.L), Sanofi SA (SASY.PA), Eli Lilly & Co (LLY.N) and Bayer AG (BAYGn.DE) as part of a broad investigation into the sector.
+In 2013, Chinese authorities visited large international drugs manufacturers that included Novartis AG, AstraZeneca Plc, Sanofi SA, Eli Lilly & Co and Bayer AG as part of a broad investigation into the sector.

 HUGE MARKET